ManojChandran/Object_Oriented/Chapter 2 - Object and Class/README.md

 How we can set the state of an object?

-Let me introduce "Constructor", every class contains a costructor and get invoked to create an OBJECT.
+Let me introduce `Constructor`, every class contains a costructor and get invoked to create an OBJECT.
 Constructor can be called as a special method that get's called every time, when we create an OBJECT using `new` keyword.
 Same constructor method is used to set the state of an OBJECT.

 Characteristics of a constructor: